fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

 jsonnet --yaml-stream -J vendor [example file].jsonnet
 ```

-This can be also integrated with other kubernetes deployment tools like
+This can be also integrated with other Kubernetes deployment tools like
-[tanka][tk]
+[tanka][tk].

 [jsonnet]: https://github.com/google/go-jsonnet
 [tk]: https://grafana.com/oss/tanka/